 We're at about 300 a week.

-And most of those opioids, most of that heroin fentanyl coming across that southern border.
+And most of those opioids, most of that heroin, fentanyl coming across that southern border.

-Um, this is impacting now small towns and big cities all across the country.
+This is impacting now small towns and big cities all across the country.

 And I don't think there's a person listening to this program that has not been impacted in some way, knowing somebody or some family or some distant relative or some kid in the neighborhood that has fallen into this life and then most times ends up dying.

-It's like a cancer that's growing right before your eyes, and you do nothing to stop it.
+It's like a cancer that's growing right before your eyes and you do nothing to stop it.

-I think many of us do realize it, and there's individuals that do realize it.
+I think many of us do realize it and there's individuals that do realize it.

-Uh these people just need to wake up and say, you know what?
+These people just need to wake up and say, you know what?

 I made up my mind.

-I care about the American public, I care about the United States, and and just put the their ego aside and stop trying to attack our president on issues that are just not there.
+I care about the United States and just put their ego aside and stop trying to attack our president on issues that are just not there.

 What about the president?

-Now, when the Syrian refugees were coming in large numbers and Obama was letting them in and giving them refugee status, uh Obama decided, you know, to spread out the the population that was coming and decided where people were going, and he seemed to target specific places and areas uh in red states, and why would it be illegal in any way?
+Now, when the Syrian refugees were coming in large numbers and Obama was letting them in and giving them refugee status, Obama decided to spread out the population that was coming and decided where people were going.

-I don't think it is for President Trump to say, okay, well, you like illegal immigrants so much you want your sanctuary cities, well, take them, we'll put them in your neighborhood.
+I don't think it is for President Trump to say, okay, well, you like illegal immigrants so much you want your sanctuary cities.

-And then everyone gets outraged that the president would say, uh, okay, you're asking for them here, you take care of them.
+And then everyone gets outraged that the president would say, okay, you're asking for them.

 It's not illegal.